-All P14x products support Switch Status and Control for up to 8 switchgear elements.
-This is available for IEC60870-5-103 and IEC61850 protocols.
+All P40 Agile products support Switch Status and Control for up to 8 switchgear elements in an IEC61850 substation.
 The device is able to monitor the status of and control up to eight switches.
 The types of switch that can be controlled are: